Connect with us

 Be My Valentine, Charlie Brown Album Label

-Complete with copious track-by-track analysis by Derrick Bang and notes from Sean and Jason Mendelson (sons of Peanuts producer Lee Mendelson and producers of the record), the packaging is exemplary with rare photos of the recording sessions and original tape box images.
-Perhaps most importantly, they include actual artwork from the show including fun Snoopy-as-Cupid artwork on the record labels!
+Complete with copious track-by-track analysis by Sean Mendelson (son of Peanuts producer Lee Mendelson and a producer of the record) plus additional essays by Jason Mendelson and Derrick Bang (author of Vince Guaraldi at the Piano), the packaging is exemplary with rare photos of the recording sessions and original tape box images.
+Perhaps most importantly, they include actual artwork from the show including super fun Snoopy-as-Cupid artwork on the record labels!

 Be My Valentine, Charlie Brown Album Pink